-4.1 Risk factors
+4.1 Risk Factors

-From our previous experience, we identified four independent risk factors: (1) the environmental assumptions, (2) the achievability of the implementation of the requirements, (3) the integrity of the refinements and (4) the stakeholders' mandate.
+From our previous experience we identified four independent risk factors: (1) the environmental assumptions, (2) the achievability of the implementation of the requirements, (3) the integrity of the refinements and (4) the stakeholders' mandate.
 These are described in more detail below.

-RF1.
-Environment: leaf goals assigned to the environment for satisfaction despite inadequate grounds for believing this is a reliable assignment.

-RF2.
-Achievability: leaf goals assigned to the software for satisfaction despite inadequate grounds for believing an acceptable implementation is achievable.
+- RF 1.
+Environment: leaf goals assigned to the environment for satisfaction despite inadequate grounds for believing this is a reliable assignment. - RF 2.
+Achievability: leaf goals assigned to the software for satisfaction despite inadequate grounds for believing an acceptable implementation is achievable. - RF 3.

-RF3.
 Refinement: refinements where the stated refinement is open to question (due to semantic entailment), goals with no justifiable parents or where there is an uncertainty about the degree to which a goal contributes to a root goal, possibly due to errors with the semantic entailment or to 'gold-plating'.

-RF4.
-Stakeholders's mandate: goals where stakeholder's endorsement is uncertain; in other words, where the stakeholder's agreement with the goal is in doubt.
+RF 4.
+Stakeholders' mandate: goals where stakeholder endorsement is uncertain, in other words where the stakeholder(s) agreement with the goal is in doubt.

-Independent work has referred to these factors as categories in the context of project risk [4-6].
+Independent work has referred to these factors as categories in the context of project risk [14, 21, 22].
 Table 1 lists the risk factors together with the names and descriptions of their raw data.
-We use the convention that names of the raw data are capitalised.
+We use the convention that raw data is shown capitalized.
 The metrics are subjective; appropriate expert assessors (who are often project stakeholders, but may also be managers and requirements engineers who are independent of the project) are asked to express their confidence that the risks have been addressed.
-Guidelines are given to the assessors to help ensure uniform interpretation of the risk factors.
-As the assessment is subjective, relevant information can be obtained very early on in the project life cycle.
+Guidelines are given to the assessors to help to ensure uniform interpretation of the risk factors.
+Since the assessment is subjective relevant information can be obtained very early on in the project life cycle.
 An in-depth analysis into the reasons for the different values given by the assessors can also be very revealing.
 Table 2 describes the calculation of the metrics in more detail.
-These metrics are in fact
+These metrics are in fact measures of the probability of success: if a risk has a probability p of occurring, our metrics measure (1-p).